lb0o/website/content/en/docs/getting-started/deploy-app.md

     size: 1Gi
 ```

-and apply it:
+Then apply it:

 ```bash
 kubectl apply -f redis.yaml
 ```
 {{% /tab %}}
 {{< /tabs >}}

-After a while, the redis application will be installed in the `team1` tenant.
-The generated password could be found in
+After a short time, the Redis application will be installed in the `team1` tenant.
-the dashboard.
+The generated password can be found in the dashboard.

 {{< tabs name="redis_password" >}}
-{{% tab name="in Dashboard" %}}
+{{% tab name="Cozystack Dashboard" %}}

-1. Open the dashboard as a tenant-team1 user.
+1. Open the dashboard as the `tenant-team1` user.
-2. Click on the `Applications` tab in the left menu.
+1. Click on the **Applications** tab in the left menu.
-3. Find the `redis-instaphoto` application and click on it.
+1. Find the `redis-instaphoto` application and click on it.
-4. The password is shown in the `Secrets` section.
-There are the show/copy buttons next to it.
+1. The password is shown in the **Secrets** section, with buttons to copy or reveal it.

 {{% /tab %}}

-{{% tab name="with kubectl" %}}
+{{% tab name="kubectl" %}}

 ```bash
 # Use the tenant kubeconfig